 Step 9: TEP interview

-- Students must have successfully completed an interview scheduled through their advisor and then be recommended for faculty vote.
+- Students must have successfully completed an interview scheduled through their advisor and then be recommended for the faculty vote.

 FINAL STEP – Faculty vote